Hurricane season is upon us, and it’s time to ensure that your facility is prepared to weather the storm.

 - Subscribe to a resilient, high-speed internet service, such as satellite broadband, so decision makers and emergency operators can stay connected, as well as to ensure that your email, product orders and other critical information can be maintained should your terrestrial network fail.

 - Prepare and protect critical data.
 Evaluate which applications and data are essential, such as Continuity of Operations (COOP)/emergency response plans, accounting documents, inventory logs and constituent information; back up the information in a timely manner, and store the data in a safe, secure and dependable facility.
 Since data may be lost due to flooding, consider storing data at an off-site location.

 - Keep at least one corded phone connected to a wall jack to ensure that your office has telecommunications service in the event of an electrical-only outage.

 - Do not hesitate to go on alert.
 If you believe you are at risk of losing service for an extended period of time, put your web-hosting provider on alert.

-This article was published on June 1, 2011 and was updated on September 18, 2018 by staff writer Sarah Kloepple.
+This article was published on June 1, 2011 and was updated on Aug.
+30, 2019, by associate editor Sarah Kloepple.

 Other related articles to read next: